OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 You can find more information about the inner workings of dsdump and how to programmatically inspect a Mach-O binary to display the compiled Swift types and Objective-C classes in [this article](https://derekselander.github.io/dsdump/ "Building a class-dump in 2020").

-### Dynamic and Runtime Analysis
+### bfinject

-- bfinject: A tool that loads arbitrary dylibs into running App Store apps.
+A tool that loads arbitrary dylibs into running App Store apps.
 It has built-in support for decrypting App Store apps, and comes bundled with iSpy and Cycript - <https://github.com/BishopFox/bfinject>

+### BinaryCookieReader

-- BinaryCookieReader: A tool to dump all the cookies from the binary Cookies.binarycookies file - <https://securitylearn.net/wp-content/uploads/tools/iOS/BinaryCookieReader.py>
+A tool to dump all the cookies from the binary Cookies.binarycookies file - <https://securitylearn.net/wp-content/uploads/tools/iOS/BinaryCookieReader.py>

-- Burp Suite Mobile Assistant: A tool to bypass certificate pinning and is able to inject into apps - <https://portswigger.net/burp/help/mobile_testing_using_mobile_assistant.html>
+### Burp Suite Mobile Assistant

+A tool to bypass certificate pinning and is able to inject into apps - <https://portswigger.net/burp/help/mobile_testing_using_mobile_assistant.html>

-#### Cycript
+### Cycript

-- Cycript: A tool that allows developers to explore and modify running applications on either iOS or macOS using a hybrid of Objective-C and JavaScript syntax through an interactive console that features syntax highlighting and tab completion - <http://www.cycript.org>

 Cydia Substrate (formerly called MobileSubstrate) is the standard framework for developing Cydia runtime patches (the so-called "Cydia Substrate Extensions") on iOS.
 It comes with Cynject, a tool that provides code injection support for C.